kubesphere/notification-manager/README.md

 ## CustomResourceDefinitions
 Notification Manager uses the following CRDs to define the desired alerts/notifications webhook and receiver configs.
 - NotificationManager: Defines the desired alerts/notification webhook deployment.
 The Notification Manager Operator ensures a deployment meeting the resource requirements is running.
-- EmailConfig: Defines the email configs like SmartHost, AuthUserName, AuthPassword, From, RequireTLS etc.
+- EmailConfig: Defines the email configs like SmartHost, AuthUserName, AuthPassword, From, RequireTLS etc. There are also global options like NotificationTimeout, DeliveryType, MaxEmailReceivers to define email configs.
 - EmailReceiver: Define email receiver's mail addresses and the EmailConfig selector.
 - WechatConfig: Define the wechat configs like ApiUrl, ApiCorpId, AgentId and ApiSecret.
+There are also global options like NotificationTimeout to define email configs.
 - WechatReceiver: Define the wechat receiver related info like ToUser, ToParty, ToTag as well as WechatConfig Selector.
 - SlackConfig: Define the slack configs like ApiUrl.
 - SlackReceiver: Define the slack channel or user to send notifications to and the SlackConfig selector.